rborek32/Contact-List/README.md

 View for not signed in user
 ![image](https://github.com/rborek32/NetPC/assets/92055063/31606066-d873-4ba6-b08b-b7eab615497a)

-It is possible to login as admin or a person from contact list.
+You can login as admin or a person from contact list.

-When signed in it is possible to expand contacts.
-Additionally Edit panel shows up.
+When signed in it is possible to expand contacts and Edit panel shows up.
 At the page load there's a request to backend for the list of records.
 Passwords are stored hashed in mongoDB.
 ![image](https://github.com/rborek32/NetPC/assets/92055063/c279d1e2-311d-43fb-bc23-98ee7ff18544)